-Project-Specific Threshold Factors Status 1.
+Pro Project-Specific Threshold Factors Status 1.
 Housing First: The project will commit to running a low-barrier, Housing First program.
 Pass/Fail 2.
 Coordinated Entry : New Coordinated Entry projects must cooperate with existing Coordinated Entry projects so as to maintain a single Coordinated Entry System that operates based on uniform policies and procedures.
 Pass/Fail 3.
 HMIS: The project will enter data into HMIS (or comparable database for domestic violence services).
 Pass/Fail 4.
-Equal Access : The project will provide equal access and fair housing without regard to sexual orientation, gender identity, or local residency status.
+Equal Access: The project will provide equal access and fair housing without regard to sexual orientation, gender identity, or local residency status (this includes ensuring privacy, respect, safety, and access regardless of gender identity or sexual orientation in projects).
+Projects will be required to have policies regarding termination of assistance, client grievances, Equal Access/non-discrimination, ADA and fair housing requirements, VAWA protection, and confidentiality that are compliant with HUD CoC Program requirements.
 Pass/Fail 5.
 Budget: Project has made a good faith effort to complete the budget template provided, showing CoC and non-CoC funding sources for the project.
 Pass/Fail 6.
 Match: The project demonstrates 25% match per grant using match letters that specify the kind and amount of resources to be used or donated.
 Pass/Fail 7.
 Connection to Mainstream Benefits : Project has a specific plan to coordinate and integrate with other mainstream health, social services, and employment programs and ensure that program participants are assisted to obtain benefits.
 Pass/Fail 8.
 Domestic Violence (DV) Bonus Only: projects that are applying for DV Bonus funding must demonstrate that they use housing first, trauma-informed, and victim-centered approaches.
 Pass/Fail